If Tiger Woods called it quits ... - Golf Digest

 I witnessed his curiosity for instruction at the 1994 World Amateur Team Championship near Paris.
 On a team comprised of Allen Doyle, John Harris and Todd Demsey, the then 18-year-old Woods loved talking technique with his teammates.
 He particular enjoyed deconstructing the Rube Goldberg action of the gritty Doyle, while offering suggestions within the context of such a highly personal swing.

 Said the team captain, the perceptive former USGA president Grant Spaeth at the time, “Tiger is the natural teacher among us.”
-My guess is that Woods’ surprising-to-some zeal for serving an assistant captain on Ryder and Presidents Cup team comes from the same place.
+My guess is that Woods’ surprising-to-some zeal for serving as an assistant captain on Ryder and Presidents Cup teams comes from the same place.

 I’m not suggesting Woods would want to put out a shingle and open up a school.
 Rather, I could see him, much like Lee Trevino does, very quietly helping select players and students, getting satisfaction from sharing from the immense well of what he knows best, the game of golf.